MetalMetric › Tools › Gold-to-Silver Ratio

 What Is the Gold-to-Silver Ratio?

 The gold-to-silver ratio (GSR) is one of the oldest and most widely watched metrics in precious metals investing.
 It simply measures how many ounces of silver you need to buy one ounce of gold at current spot prices.
+If gold trades at $3,000/oz and silver at $33/oz, the GSR is approximately 90.9.

 How Stackers Use the Gold-to-Silver Ratio